Golf in Oceania

 Golf in Australia

-Playing Golf in Australia has been a dream of mine for much of my life.
-After almost 40 years of dreaming, Menekse and I arrived with a one-way flight to Melbourne.
+Playing Golf in Australia has been a dream of mine for most of my life.
+After almost 35 years of dreaming, Menekse and I arrived on a one-way flight to Melbourne.

 Armed with a one-year visa and our golf bags on our backs, we bought a campervan and made our way out to explore this extraordinary country, while playing golf Down Under!
-Dreams do come true!
+Little did we know that due to covid, we would actually stay in Australia for more than two years!

 Follow along with our Golf in Oceania adventures.
 After all, we are bound to sacrifice a Titleist or two to Neptune!